Frequently Asked Questions….

 I am pregnant can I come to classes?

 If you are an existing pole student at MVPA you must notify your instructor as soon as you are aware you are pregnant.
-You are welcome to train at our open training sessions only at MVPA up until 12 weeks or to the point at which your doctor / midwife is happy for you to do this.
-During pregnancy our insurance does not cover your continued training; we are unable to teach you anything new that your body is not used to.
-New students who are pregnant unfortunately cannot start classes.
+You are welcome to train at MVPA up until 12 weeks or to the point at which your doctor / midwife is happy for you to do this.
+During pregnancy our insurance does not cover your continued training; we are unable to teach you anything new that your body is not used to, so if you attend group classes you will repeat familiar content only.
+New students who are pregnant unfortunately cannot start classes until after delivery.

 I’ve just had a baby when can I come back to classes?

 Please seek advice from your midwife / healthcare professional about when is a suitable time for you to start or re-join a class.
-Ladies who have delivered by caesarean can expect a longer return to classes or to new exercise, but ultimately everyone is different as is each delivery.
+Ladies who have delivered by caesarean can expect a longer return to classes or who are new to exercise.
+There is no specified time: everyone is different as is each delivery.

-If you are returning to pole after having a baby, speak to your instructor, but its advisable to train safely and start with a few classes back in beginners and slowly transition back to your regular class.
+If you are returning to pole after having a baby, speak to your instructor, but it’s advisable to train safely and return to a lower level class whilst you’re building your strength and re-conditioning your body.

 Please make your instructor aware if you’ve recently had a baby and inform them of any relevant issues that may affect your class.